rlquilez/n8n-nodes-langfuse-prompt/README.md

 This project is based on the original [n8n-nodes-langfuse](https://github.com/langfuse/n8n-nodes-langfuse) by the Langfuse team.
 We extend our sincere gratitude to the original authors for creating the foundation that made this enhanced version possible.

-## 📈 Version History

-### v1.1.1 - API Compatibility Fix
-- 🔧 **Removed Unsupported Operations** - Removed Update and Delete operations (not supported by Langfuse public API v2)
-- ✅ **API Compliance** - Now only includes operations officially supported by Langfuse public API
-- � **Clear Documentation** - Added explanation about API limitations and workarounds
-- 🎯 **Reliable Operations** - Focus on Create, Get, and List operations that work correctly

-### v1.1.0 - Enhanced Operations (Deprecated)
-- ❌ Included operations not supported by Langfuse public API
-- ✨ Attempted Delete and Update operations (resulted in 405 errors)

-### v1.0.1 - Naming Fix
-- 🔧 Fixed naming conflicts by renaming nodes and credentials to more specific names
-- 🚀 Resolved "entry with this name already exists" installation error

-### v1.0.0 - Initial Release
-- ✨ Complete rebranding to `n8n-nodes-langfuse-prompt`
-- 📝 Enhanced documentation with visual improvements
-- 🔧 Updated package configuration and metadata
-- 🚀 Ready for npm publication

----

 <div align="center">